Johann Vogel (footballer): Early career

-PSV and Milan
+PSV and AC Milan

-Dutch club PSV sought his services in 1999 and he became a prominent member of the team until he decided to leave to join Milan at the end of the 2004–05 season.
+Dutch club PSV sought his services in 1999 and he became a prominent member of the team until he decided to leave to join A.C.
+Milan at the end of the 2004–05 season.
 In his final season with PSV, he was noted for forming a formidable midfield partnership with Mark van Bommel and Phillip Cocu where the club managed to reach the semi-finals of the Champions League tournament.

 Real Betis

 On 31 August 2006, he joined Real Betis in an exchange deal for Ricardo Oliveira.
 Vogel made his Betis debut against Athletic Bilbao on 10 September 2006 at the Manuel Ruiz de Lopera, which Betis won 3–0.

 Vogel made his last La Liga appearance for Betis on 19 May 2007 against Tarragona.
 On 27 December 2007, he agreed to leave Betis after suing them.

 Everton confirmed they were in talks to sign the player after being told he could leave his then club Real Betis in July 2007.
 However the deal hit problems due to Real Betis wanting payment for him.